 Admittedly, I never understood the allure of the Florida Keys.
 There are more accessible and cheaper places to visit in Florida, and the lack of beaches has always been a deterrent.
 This fall, however, I found myself in need of a break from seasonal affective disorder and was finally convinced to give the Florida Keys a shot.
-Turns out fall in the Keys ended up being the perfect time to check it out, and I’ve already planned another visit for later in 2020!
+Turns out fall in the Keys ended up being the perfect time to check it out, and I’ve already planned another visit!

 Where To Go In The Florida Keys